TerryPan2259/core-periphery-detection/README.md

 # core-periphery-detection
 Python library for finding core-periphery structure in networks

 Currently, testing codes.
 Will be available in few days.

+In this project, I'll implement a python library for various core-periphery detection algorithms in networks, including the gold-standard Borgatti-Everett algorithm, MINRES, Rombach's algorithm for finding continuous core-periphery structure and Kojaku and Masuda algorithms.